Alsemberg

 Alsemberg is a rural town with about 5,300 inhabitants in the municipality of Beersel, in the province of Flemish Brabant, Belgium, situated south of Brussels.

+The name of the town combines 'Alsem', the Artemisia plant, and 'Berg', meaning 'mountain'.

 The official language is Dutch (as everywhere in Flanders).
 Located close to Brussels, to Wallonia and the municipality with linguistic facilities of Sint-Genesius-Rode, Alsemberg is home to a minority of French-speakers.

+Interesting things to do besides bicycling and walking, are a visit to the Herisem Paper Mill, and to the Visitor centre 'De Lambiek', offering information, tasting and a store, all in honour of the traditional special Lambic beers, typical for the region.